flant/cert-manager-webhook-regru/README.md

 ```

 #### Credentials

+**This secret resource is automatically installed by helm chart.
+So you do not need to create manually.**

 You have to provide a `user` and `password` for the webhook so that it can access the HTTP API.